 Contact: Oakland Museum of California, 1000 Oak St., Oakland, CA 94607; 510/318-8400; www.museumca.org.

 The cluster of historic buildings in Old Sacramento State Historic Park represent an alternative strategy for historic preservation.
-“Preservation for use” was the motto, re-creating the hustle and bustle of the post-Gold Rush scene along the Sacramento waterfront.
+“Preservation for use” is the motto.
+Old Sacramento re-creates the hustle and bustle of the post-Gold Rush scene along the Sacramento waterfront.

 One special museum here is the California State Railroad Museum, which rises far beyond a mere fascination with rolling stock.
-However, the museum does have 21 restored locomotives.
-Specifically, the Railroad Museum tells the sociological story of the effect of the railroad on the development of California and the country.
-Firstly, the museum will excite anyone who feels a slight tug at the heart when the whistle of a train penetrates the stillness of night.
-Secondly, a visitor can lodge on an authentic riverboat, the Delta King, a museum in itself.
-No other northern California museum venue offers such a variety of elements as Old Sacramento.
+For example, the museum does have 21 restored locomotives.
+Specifically, however, the Railroad Museum tells the sociological story of the effect of the railroad on the development of California and the country.
+In addition, the museum will excite anyone who feels a slight tug at the heart when the whistle of a train penetrates the stillness of night.
+Moreover, a visitor can lodge on an authentic historic riverboat, the Delta King, a museum in itself.
+No other Northern California museum venue matches the variety of historic elements found at Old Sacramento.

 Contact: California State Railroad Museum, 111 I St., Sacramento, CA 95814; 916/445-6645; www.csrmf.org.

 Beyond the great Northern California museums, what if you venture into Southern California?
 What would be some good museums to consider?